 Finally, double decanting

 This is not as complicated as it sounds!
-This is simply the process of pouring a decanted wine back into its original bottle (typically with the help of a funnel).
+This is simply the process of pouring a decanted wine back into its original bottle (typically with the help of a funnel, we use this style of wine funnel without its mesh).
 Double decanting is favoured by bling-bling types who want people to see the achingly expensive wine being served.

 For double decanting, before you pour the wine back in, remove any remaining sediment from the bottle by rinsing it out with water (shaking the bottle if necessary as some sediment can leave a caking effect).